estija/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Theory of Machine Learning
+- Deep Learning Theory
-- Generalization
+- Optimization
-- Adversarial Robustness
+- Robustness to Distributional Shifts
-- Causality

 # Education to show in About widget